 Direct Measurement Method

-Set the AtoN light to the flashing mode with the selected rhythmic character, then after meeting the warm-up requirements of Section 3.3, use the fast photometer of the goniophotometer to measure the instantaneous intensity versus time profile of the AtoN light under the measurement distance that meets the requirements of Section 3.4 and the meaurement direction described in Section 4.2.1.
+Set the AtoN light to the flashing mode with the selected rhythmic character, then after meeting the warm-up requirements of Section 3.3, use the fast photometer of the goniophotometer to measure the instantaneous intensity versus time profile of the AtoN light under the measurement distance that meets the requirements of Section 3.4 and the measurement direction described in Section 4.2.1.
 The measurement duration is not less than one period of the flashing light, and the sampling frequency of the fast photometer is not less than 500 Hz.
 If the AtoN light is modulated, the sampling frequency of the fast photometer is not less than twice of the modulated frequency.
 Then the effective intensity of the AtoN light can be calculated using the method described in IALA Recommendation R0204.

 Conversion Measurement Method